One Battle After Another review

 Final Thoughts

-One Battle After Another delivers a bold and ambitious cinematic experience.
-At its best, it feels thrilling and visually stunning.
+One Battle After Another is a daring and highly ambitious movie experience.
+When done well, it makes for an exhilarating and visually dazzling experience.